-Plastic Surgeons Serving Edison, Marlboro, Warren, And Montclair, New Jersey
+Plastic Surgeons Serving Edison, Marlboro, Warren, And West Orange, New Jersey

 Over time, as age and gravity take their toll, the skin begins to sag and the cheeks start to drop.
 This contributes to two big signs of aging - pronounced nasolabial folds (also called nasolabial crease or parentheses lines) and bags under the eyes.
 The bone around the eyes also becomes more apparent, and the hollows created cause unflattering shadows